Check out our upcoming groups & workshops here at Milestones!

 A collective space where you can learn practical tools from experts and parents, share wins and struggles, and leave feeling supported and empowered.
 Each Mom Circle takes place on Zoom and combines:

-A guest speaker with expertise in topics ranging from specialized behavioral and emotional tools, to mindfulness and yoga, to fun games and creativity to incorporate into your mealtimes, to more effective partner communication.
+A guest speaker with expertise in topics ranging from specialized behavioral and emotional tools, to mindfulness and yoga, to fun games and creativity to incorporate into your mealtimes, to more effective partner communication

 Open discussion circle to share experiences and solutions, facilitated by our Director of Early Childhood, Dr. Alex Barnett